sh011/Conferences/README.md

 # Conference-Search
-> Website where you can view upcoming conferences all over the world.
+## Website where you can view past and upcoming conferences all over the world.
 Made using pure CSS and JavaScript.